Dial ready to crash boys club, work for county | Robesonian

 The orientation is designed for newly elected officials, but veteran elected officials and managers also are encouraged to attend.
 The session also includes a two-hour ethics training session designed to satisfy the requirements of a state statute that requires board members to receive two hours of ethics training upon taking office as a commissioner and within one year of being elected or re-elected to the office of commissioner.

-Since the May 8 primary, Dial has spoken with Commissioners Lance Herndon and David Edge, and with County Attorney Patrick Pait, who told her to call if she had any questions.
+Since the May 8 primary, Dial has spoken with Commissioners Raymond Cummings, Lance Herndon and David Edge, and with County Attorney Patrick Pait, who told her to call if she had any questions.

 “And they were all very positive and encouraging,” said Dial, who hopes to hear from other commissioners.